• Skip to main content

 • lemon peel

-Homemade applesauce will keep in the fridge a week or two.
+Homemade applesauce will keep in the fridge for a week or two.
 It’s suitable for freezing.
 For longer keeping, jar the applesauce in the same way as jam.
 Sterilise the jars in boiling water or in the oven, pour hot applesauce into hot jars and close the lid immediately.
 Store at room temperature.

 Serving suggestions